Check out the many resources compiled by the Africana Studies Program community.

 This event was a panel discussion rooted in scholarly research about COVID-19 and its detrimental impact on Black, Brown, and Minority communities.
 Panelists included Africana Studies faculty Dr. Richard Wamai, his colleague working on COVID-19 impact on the African continent Dr. Uzma Alam, and Northeastern alumni and front-line worker Dr. Jonothan Smileye Jr.

-Check out the resources collected at our Uncovering COVID-19 panel hosted by the Africana Studies program.
+Check out the resources collected at our panel here.
 The links throughout this graphic were provided by our panelists and feature a variety of academic articles for further research on the issues of public health.